JackTeam/XHImageViewer/README.md

 ## Profile

-[CocosPods](http://cocosPods.org) is the recommended methods of installation XHPathCover, just add the following line to `Profile`:
+[CocosPods](http://cocosPods.org) is the recommended methods of installation XHImageViewer, just add the following line to `Profile`:

 ```
 pod 'XHImageViewer'